Quiz: The Language of Safety Signs

 - An emergency fire ladder alert

-10. Informs that you need to wear eye protection
+10. Informs that you need to wear eye protection11.
+Shows that you should wear face protection

-How many did you get right?
-If you didn’t get much, don’t worry you can learn them now.
+So, how many did you get right?
+If you didn’t get many, don’t worry.
+You can learn them now.